 Fantasmic Photography Tips

+Fantasmic can be a challenge to photograph due to the low light and moving elements, coupled with flashes of bright effects.
 For point and shoot users or DSLR owners without much technical knowledge, my best recommendation is to put your camera in “sports” mode.
 There is a lot of fast action in Fantasmic, and this will keep your shutter speed high and prevent you from having blurry photos.

 However, it will also result in a lot of noise and dark photos for much of the show.
 I would probably only focus on brightly lit scenes (such as when the dragon appears), as you are going to end up with a lot of garbage shots.
 Remember, this is an imperfect solution to a complex show to photograph.